 - Increase the efficiency and cost-effectiveness of providing City services by promoting development in urban villages, transit-oriented developments, and mixed-use growth centers (p.
-18-34). - Encourage new development adjacent and connected to previously developed or platted areas in order to utilize existing utility and road infrastructure (p.
-4-17).
+18-28). - Encourage new development adjacent and connected to previously developed or platted areas in order to utilize existing utility and road infrastructure, thereby optimizing public and private investments and discouraging sprawl development. (p.
+4-16).